Nisschhal/mern-chatty/Readme.md

     },
     ```

+    ### This should now work and deploy the project to sevalla, once done click the visit App.

     **_Note: during deployment, make sure to set the environment variable NODE_ENV to production and add the build script to package.json_**

 **_Note: this code is only for production to server both client and server APIs because for development we can spin different servers for frontend and backend_**